Ministry Objective: Educational pastor, small-group pastor, or similar position

 Relevant Gifts & Experience

-- Over 15 years of teaching adult Sun. school and church small groups
+- Two decades of teaching adult Sun. school and church small groups

 - Two years directing a church’s CE program